zryska/Edge-Data-Store-Docs/Beta2/Overview/OpcUaQuickStart.md

 # Edge OPC UA quick start

 This topic is a quick tour of setting up the Edge OPC UA component.
+Beta 2 comes with a single OPC UA adapter installed.
+It is named OpcUa1.
+If a second OPC UA adapter is desired in Beta 2, please reference [Edge System Configuration](xref:edgeSystemConfiguration) on how to add a new component to Edge System.
+The example below covers configuring the default adapter.
+If another adapter has been installed, please substitute the name of the installed adapter in the below example for OpcUa1.

 ## Configure an OPC UA data source